 Thomas L. Freeman, Ph.D.
-Office: BHS 241 Phone: (308) 865-8595 email: freemantl@unk.edu (email contact is strongly preferred using Lopermail) web page: http://freeman-thomas.com
+Office: BHS 203 Phone: (308) 865-8595 email: freemantl@unk.edu (email contact is strongly preferred using Lopermail)

 Course Description

 General human physiology will be studied with an emphasis on systems.
 The integumentary, skeletal, muscular, nervous, endocrine, circulatory, lymphatic, respiratory, urinary, digestive, immune and reproductive systems will be discussed.
 Salient mechanical, physical and biochemical processes of organs, tissues and cells will be covered.
 Anatomy will be included at a level necessary to make sense of the system's function.